-A name for the Blah we’ve been feeling is Languishing
+A name for the “Blah” we’ve all been feeling is Languishing

 A recent article in the New York Times (about the Blah we’ve all been feeling during the pandemic being called Languishing) has flooded the internet.